 Good Samaritan Society - Osceola is a facility located in Osceola, Nebraska, a city with a total of 1,470 people.
 This nursing home is an A rated facility, which is one of the best ratings that we offer.
-We were so impressed with this facility that we rated it as one of the top 25 nursing homes in Nebraska.
-As you can see below, this nursing home performed just as well in our category grades.
-We gave it a straight A report card!
+We were impressed enough to rate this facility as one of the top 50 nursing homes in Nebraska.
+As you can see below, this nursing home also performed just fine in our category grades.
+It is hard to find any major flaws in this facility's profile.

 Good Samaritan Society - Osceola